 There is something about a farmer’s market that stirs the tastebuds.
 It also makes us want to use everything we see to cook a fun, and healthy meal.
 When we make purchases from local produce growers, we feel healthier.
 We feel content with the fact that we are supporting our local economy.
 Plus, we tend to believe that if farmers see that their produce sales are thriving, maybe they will venture away from farming animals.

-Some tips for a great farmer’s market haul:
+Some tips for a great farmers market haul:

 - Get there early!
-The earlier you arrive, the more options there are, and you are able to get the best picks of the fresh produce.
+The earlier you arrive, the more options there are, and you are able to get the best picks of fresh produce.

 - Know your seasonal fruits/veggies- at farmer’s markets this tends to not be such a big deal, I mean, it is rare for you to be buying kiwi or strawberries in the winter at your local produce stand, but be aware.
-If you see out of season produce, it may not be local.
+If you see out-of-season produce, it may not be local.

 - Bring your own bags- first, you are contributing to keeping the costs low if your local farmer doesn’t have to provide bags, but also, really, it is better for the environment.
 Do we have to go there?

-- Bring cash- again, if farmers are having to use card readers on their phone, the cost is higher for their transactions, and often that cost is passed along to you, so help yourself, and the farmer and bring the paper.
+- Bring cash- again, if farmers are having to use card readers on their phones, the cost is higher for their transactions, and often that cost is passed along to you, so help yourself, and the farmer and bring the paper.

 - Have a meal plan, but also be spontaneous!
 If you arrive with a general idea of what you will be cooking for the week, you can plan accordingly and make smart purchases.
 It’s also great to take a stab at something new.
-See a veggie you don’t usually eat, grab it and be experimental!
+See a veggie you don’t usually eat?
+Grab it and be experimental!